Quick Take

 As with most crossbreed dogs, the Chiweenie can come with certain health concerns that every owner should prepare for.
 Luckily, the right breeding can minimize health concerns, and consistent vet visits can help to prevent or screen for these problems to keep their lifespan long.

 Degenerative disc disease can lead to spine issues and even paralysis.
 Dachshunds often deal with this issue as well, but that is part of the reason you should be careful with climbing and jumping.
-These dogs can also suffer from issues in their teeth, metabolism, knees, and joints.
+These dogs can also suffer from issues with their teeth, metabolism, knees, and joints.

 Temperament And Behavior